How HomeFit works

 What about the RTA Amendment regulations for rental properties?

 The qualified HomeFit assessor will also check whether your home meets the insulation and smoke alarm requirements of the Residential Tenancies (Smoke Alarms and Insulation) Regulations 2016 (RTA).
 Even if you’re not thinking about renting this home it’s useful to know if it would meet the standard.
 It’s also useful to know that the smoke alarms are working and are in the right place.

 …and the Healthy Homes Standards?

 The New Zealand Government has introduced new standards for rental housing under the Residential Tenancies (Healthy Homes Standards) Act (2019).
-This includes standards for heating, ventilation, draught proofing, moisture and drainage as well as standards for insulation and smoke alarms (like the current RTA but more stringent).
+This includes standards for heating, ventilation, draught proofing, moisture and drainage as well as higher standards for insulation.

-If you get a home HomeFit certified, it is likely to meet the Healthy Homes Standards.
-Once the Healthy Home Standards have been published we will update HomeFit to include a check on them.
+If you get a home HomeFit certified, it will also meet the Healthy Homes Standards.

 I want to know all the techy details about what HomeFit requires